j4y11/eagler-server/README.md

 ## Setup

-To Get started run either run.bat (windows only) or run_unix.sh (linux & mac) to run the server
+To Get started run start.sh or start.bat to run the server

 ## Credits